DT&V: in charge of departure

 The Repatriation and Departure Service (DT&V) coordinates the actual departure of foreign nationals who are not entitled to residence in the Netherlands.
 The departure supervisors of the DT&V work closely together with COA staff in the reception centres to support foreign nationals without a right to stay in their departure from the Netherlands.

 What happens if an asylum seeker is informed by the IND that he is not allowed to stay in the Netherlands?
 Then a departure supervisor of the DT&V will have interviews with him about return to the country of origin or another country.

-The case manager will also ask about his or her plans for reintegration in the country of origin.
+The case manager will also ask about his plans for reintegration in the country of origin.
 What are the obstacles and what does he need?
 They will tell that organisations like the Repatriation and Departure Service (DT&V) and the International Organisation for Migration (IOM) assist in reintegration.
 As part of IOM return projects, asylum seekers can, for example, set up a small business, have education, or get a payment.

 Future Training in case of return

 All adult asylum seekers who are not granted a residence permit take part in COA's Future Training.
 In this group training they prepare for their future outside the Netherlands and we stimulate independent return.
 The programme consists of a number of fixed components, including a reality check, future expectations, the Repatriation and Departure Service (DT&V), illegal stay, and the International Organisation for Migration (IOM).

 Local consultation of organisations in the immigration system